-Add sifted dry ingredients (flour, baking powder, baking soda and salt) in 2 additions and mix.
+Add sifted dry ingredients (1 ½ cups + 2 tablespoons all-purpose flour, ½ teaspoon baking powder, ½ teaspoon baking soda and ½ teaspoon salt) in 2 additions and mix to combine well.

 When you’re ready to bake, preheat oven to 350°F (180°C).